moorepants/mae223/content/pages/software.rst

 ====================

-Log into bicycle.ucdavis.edu with your UCD email address to access our local JupyterHub server.
+Log into bicycle.ucdavis.edu with your UCD email address to access our local JupyterHub server at http://bicycle.ucdavis.edu.
 You can then either create a new terminal session or a "Python 3" Jupyter notebook.

 Installing the Software On Your Personal Computer
 =================================================